 Farmers ultimately improve livelihoods, food security and wealth.

-The members of the clubs learn to deal with climatic and other risks, i.e. changing choice of crop and crop varieties, diversifying agriculture production, using climate smart farming methods, practicing water harvesting and improving post-harvest techniques.
+The members of the clubs learn to deal with climatic challenges and other risks, i.e. crop diversification and crop varieties, diversifying agriculture production, using climate smart farming methods, practicing water harvesting and improving post-harvest techniques.
 The program is providing them access to farming inputs, financing, and climatic information and access to markets.
 Farmers are able to share their experiences, challenges, and solutions including accessing credit, markets, extension services, etc.

-Through the clubs, small holder farmers learn to practice environmentally friendly agriculture that in return improves food security and enhances their livelihood.
+Through the Farmers’ Clubs, small holder farmers learn to practice environmentally friendly agriculture that in return improves crop production, food security and enhances their livelihood.

 Through the clubs the farmers get access to an organized Club Life that include training sessions, field visits, low cost technical solutions, technical and personal assistance, exchange experiences and together they practice collective actions to create change.